-Nowhere else in the world is as diverse as Hawaii.
+Nowhere else in the world is as diverse as Hawaii when it comes to our stunning wildlife.
 It’s why you, your cousin and your coworker’s brother are all planning a vacation to Maui.
 Come for the sunshine, the shave ice and the adventure of a lifetime.
 While enjoying all of the above, you may come into contact with a variety of unusual and fascinating animals in Hawaii.
 We’ve listed 12 of the most common Hawaii wildlife for a quick fact reference to impress your vacation companions.

 - First up, the famous Gecko.
 This land lizard comes in a lot of different colors, and it’s ok to be in your room.
 They eat bugs, including mosquitos, and they are considered good luck.
 Plus, they are pretty cute!

 What was that running across the road?
 This little rodent, like most Hawaii wildlife, was introduced to the islands with good intention.
 The sugar industry had a serious infestation of rats eating crops in the 1800’s, the Mongoose’s favorite dish.
 Too bad they didn’t also foresee the havoc that this weasel would wreak on the local bird habitat.

 Hawaii’s State Bird – Nene

 The Nene is Hawaii’s state bird, but it didn’t come from Hawaii.
 Descended from the Canadian Goose, this bird is far from home but has adapted well to the Hawaiian lifestyle.
 The rarest goose in the world, the Nene is endangered but can still be spotted at Haleakala Crater.